Learnability Window in Gated Recurrent Neural Networks

 DiagGate displays qualitatively different behavior.
-For small $N$, the learnability window is negligible.
-Once the budget exceeds a few hundred sequences, $\widehat{\mathcal H}_N$ expands in discrete steps, progressively reaching intermediate and longer lags and stabilizing near $\widehat{\mathcal H}_N \approx 120$ for the largest budgets considered.
-This data-dependent expansion is consistent with the observed approximately algebraic envelope regime: slow attenuation allows additional lags to cross the detectability threshold as $N$ increases.
+For small $N$ the learnability window is negligible.
+Once the budget exceeds a few hundred sequences, $\widehat{\mathcal H}_N$ expands progressively toward the maximal diagnostic lag, reaching $\widehat{\mathcal H}_N \approx 687$ at $N=25600$.
+The expansion is strongly heterogeneous across seeds: some trajectories reach the full diagnostic range at moderate sample sizes, while others open more slowly and remain below the full range within the explored budget, producing the wide shaded band visible in both panels.
+This data-dependent expansion is consistent with the observed approximately polynomial envelope regime: slow attenuation allows additional lags to cross the detectability threshold as $N$ increases.

-GRU and LSTM exhibit an even more pronounced extension of the horizon.
-Both architectures display a sharp transition: below a critical sample size the horizon is effectively zero, whereas above this threshold the window rapidly expands to the maximal diagnostic lag ($\widehat{\mathcal H}_N \approx 256$).
-This behavior reflects their broad mixture of time scales and slow envelope decay over intermediate lags.
-In these models, once the training budget exceeds the noise-dominated regime, a large portion of the temporal range becomes detectable within the explored horizon.
+GRU and LSTM exhibit an even more pronounced expansion of the window.
+Both architectures display a delayed-transition pattern: below a critical sample size, the window is essentially zero, whereas above this threshold the window rapidly extends to the maximal diagnostic lag.
+At $N=25600$, LSTM consistently reaches the full diagnostic range ($\widehat{\mathcal H}_N = 768$), and GRU reaches a near-identical mean of $\widehat{\mathcal H}_N \approx 763$ with similarly tight variability.
+Both estimators agree on these values.
+This behavior reflects the slow envelope decay over intermediate lags for GRU, and the combination of an intermediate LSTM envelope with a smaller matched-statistic noise scale: once the training budget exceeds the noise-dominated regime, a large portion of the temporal range becomes detectable within the explored learnability window.

+The two tail-index estimators yield quantitatively similar conclusions across the architectures, with the most visible discrepancy in the SharedGate shaded band noted above.
+This robustness check supports the qualitative pattern displayed in both panels.

-Taken together, these results confirm the structural prediction of the theory: exponential envelope decay leads to early saturation of the learnability window, whereas slow, approximately algebraic attenuation enables systematic expansion of the horizon with increasing data.
+These results are consistent with the structural prediction of the theory.
+Exponential envelope decay leads to early saturation of the learnability window at a budget-limited ceiling, whereas slow, approximately power-law attenuation enables systematic expansion of the horizon with increasing data.